 - Fatigue (due to low red blood cell counts)

-Tumor lysis syndrome is a possible side effect of chemotherapy in children who had large numbers of lymphoma cells in the body before treatment.
+Tumor lysis syndrome is a possible side effect of chemotherapy in children who have large numbers of lymphoma cells in the body before treatment.
 It occurs most often with the first cycle of chemo.
 When chemo kills these cells, they break open and release their contents into the bloodstream.
 This can overwhelm the kidneys, which aren’t able to get rid of all of these substances at once.
-Excess amounts of certain minerals may also affect the heart and nervous system.
-This problem can be prevented by making sure the child gets lots of fluids during treatment and by giving drugs such as bicarbonate, allopurinol, and rasburicase, which help the body get rid of these substances.
+Excess amounts of certain minerals may also cause problems for the heart and nervous system.
+This can be prevented by making sure the child gets lots of fluids during treatment and by giving drugs such as bicarbonate, allopurinol, and rasburicase, which help the body get rid of these substances.

 Along with the side effects listed above, there are possible long-term effects of chemotherapy in children, such as possible effects on fertility later in life.
-These are described in the section, “What happens after treatment for non-Hodgkin lymphoma in children.”
+These are described in the section, “Late and long-term effects of treatment for non-Hodgkin lymphoma in children.”